 If you have any bank accounts or credit cards that you no longer use, then you should cancel them.
 This will reduce the temptation to start using them once again.
 This could only push you deeper into debt.

-Review Your Outgoings
+Review Your Budget Outflows

-Work out exactly where all of your money goes each month and compare this with how much money you have coming in.
+But, you can get rid of debt if you work out exactly where all of your money goes each month and compare this with how much money you have coming in.

-Cancel Unused Subscriptions And Memberships
+Cancel Unused Subscriptions and Memberships

 When you go through all of your expenses, you may find that you are paying for services that you’re not getting the best use out of.
 This may include subscriptions to streaming services, or it could include membership to clubs or gyms that you don’t often attend.